Festivals-App/timetablekit-ios/README.md

 ![Figure 1: UI Screens for Apple iOS](https://github.com/Festivals-App/timetablekit-ios/blob/main/ExampleApp/Screenshots/timetable.png "Figure 1: UI Screens for Apple iOS")

 When adding a timetable view to your user interface, your app’s main job is to manage the event data associated with that timetable view.
-The timetable view gets its data from the data source object, which is an object that conforms to the `TimetableDataSource` protocol and is provided by your app.
-Data in the timetable view is organized into individual event items, which are grouped into sections and locations for presentation.
-An event item is the elementary data for the timetable view.

 ### Data Structure